SuperJura/ESDocs/docs/room-editor/logic_props/lock.md

 ### :small_orange_diamond:Type
 <div className="highlight-div">

-Inplace - Props targeting the lock only change the value at that position.<br>
+Inplace - Props targeting the lock only change the value at that position.

-Continuous - Uses any input from any lock, checking for a correct sequence.<br>
+Continuous - Uses any input from any lock, checking for a correct sequence.

 Fixed - Like Continuous, but resets the input values to 0 when it receives 'Password' amount of inputs.

 </div>

 For the examples bellow we will use a `Lock` with 3 lock values.
 And when it's unlocked it will trigger an `Animation` behaviour next to the `Display`.